-Sparklo expands Ras Al Khaimah operations setting new benchmarks in global recycling efforts
+Sparklo Expands Ras Al Khaimah Operations Setting New Benchmarks In Global Recycling Efforts

-(MENAFN- Rakez) Ras Al Khaimah, 8 November 2024: Sparklo, a leader in cleantech solutions, has significantly expanded its production capabilities at its Ras Al Khaimah production unit to meet soaring demand for its revolutionary reverse vending machines, known as Sparklomats.
-With this expansion, Sparklo’s facility located at Al Hamra Industrial Zone in Ras Al Khaimah Economic Zone (RAKEZ) since 2022 has ramped up to its full planned production capacity of 1,500 units per year, supporting the company’s ambitious growth targets both regionally and globally.
+Sparklo, a leader in cleantech solutions, has significantly expanded its production capabilities at its Ras Al Khaimah production unit to meet soaring demand for its revolutionary reverse vending machines, known as Sparklomats.
+With this expansion, Sparklo's facility located at Al Hamra Industrial Zone in Ras Al Khaimah Economic Zone (RAKEZ ) since 2022 has ramped up to its full planned production capacity of 1,500 units per year, supporting the company's ambitious growth targets both regionally and globally.

+Sparklo has collected over 50 million bottles in the region so far

 In a record-setting year, Sparklo grew its network installing less than 100 to over 300 Sparklomats across the MENA region, achieving significant expansion from 2023 to 2024.
 This growth aligns with a staggering 300% increase in app installations and a 1,000% surge in bottle collections, with over 50 million bottles collected in the MENA region to date.